TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-9.markdown

 00001526: 4e75                      rts
 ```

-Since there are some internal jumps it is worth splitting the function in several parts
+Since there are some internal jumps it is worth splitting the function into several parts

 ``` m68k
 000014d4: 0829 0002 000e            btst    #0x2,0xe(a1)